dustinpfister/blog_posts/_posts/threejs-object3d-lookat.md

 group.position.set(-2.0, 0, -2.0);
 // add group to the scene
 scene.add(group);
-// POINTER LOOKS AT CUBE POSITION RELATIVE TO THE SCENE, BUT NOT RELATIVE TO THE GROUP pointer.lookAt(cube.position);
+// POINTER LOOKS AT CUBE POSITION RELATIVE TO WORLD, BUT NOT RELATIVE TO THE GROUP pointer.lookAt(cube.position);
 //-------- ----------
 // RENDER
 //-------- ----------
 renderer.render(scene, camera);
 ```

+The important thing to keep in mind here is that the look at method is working just fine, the real core problem here is that there is a difference between local space and world space.
+The look at method is indeed getting the cone to look at the location of the cube, it is just that the location is relative to world space rather than the local space of the group.
+So I just need to have a way to get the world space location of the cube, rather than the local space location that is relative to the group.

 ### 2.2 - Pointing to the cube relative to group space